You are here Biopharmaceutical/ Genomic Glossary homepage > About genomic glossaries & taxonomies Scope How terms were chosen & defined Origins

 I urge people using the web for finding information on medical issues to carefully and critically evaluate where the information is coming from, whether it is up to date (far too few websites clearly date information) and whether the provenance of information and suggestions for additional resources are clearly indicated.
 For more information on this too seldom discussed topic see Susan Detwiler's "Charlatans, Leeches, and Old Wives: Medical Misinformation" Searcher 9(3), Mar.
 2001. http://www.infotoday.com/searcher/mar01/detwiler.htm

 Go beyond basic research

 These (relatively) short and selective (30 - 60+ definitions each, or 6 - 8+ printed pages, if you use the smallest type) glossaries are organized by subject.
 Some organizations, government agencies, and cryptic acronyms are included selectively.
 This website is not so much a dictionary, but a quickly scannable series of brief guides, arranged to provide suggestions for related and broader and narrower terms of possible interest.
-I know this needs to go into a database, and am working on that (slowly, given my limited/ non-existent budget).
+I know this needs to go into a database, and am working on that (slowly, given my limited budget).

 Hard(er) to find definitions

 Unfamiliar technologies can be particularly intimidating to the uninitiated.
 Definitions of relevant technologies and instrumentation are provided, with various links and contexts.
 Some less familiar basic terms (but not particularly new technologies) may be included selectively.

 Old words, new meanings

 Other terms have long been used by biologists, but are now in the process of evolving new meanings in a genomic context (gene, phenotype, genetic testing).
 Still others need a specific genomic context (profiling, scoring, or threading).